General terms and conditions

 (E-)tickets that have not been used by the date shown, will cease to be valid and are non-refundable.
 (E-)tickets are also non-refundable in the event of loss or theft.

-For scheduled guided tours to join a group, as well as for visits of the casemates, the customer must carefully check that the date and time correspond to their availability before placing their order.
+For scheduled guided tours to join a group, as well as for visits of the casemates, the customer must carefully check that the date, the time, as well as the number and the categories of tickets correspond to their availability before placing their order.
 The LCTO states that exercising a right of withdrawal from ticket purchases is excluded under Article L.222-9(7) of the Consumer Protection Act.
 Tickets purchased at the point of sale and in the webshop will not be refunded or exchanged.

-2. Guided tours with flexible date, time and language
+2. Guided tours with a personal guide (flexible date, time and language)

 a.
 Booking conditions